kroganlab/PCprophet/osx/README.md

 conda activate pcprophet
 ```

-If your environment is successfully created, you should be able to cd to the main PCprophet directory,
+If your environment is successfully created, you should be able to `cd` to the main `PCprophet` directory,
-(the directory where main.py is located)
+(the directory where `main.py` is located)
-and run PCprophet test as below:
+and run PCprophet test as below.
+(Replace `[githbclonelocation]` with the relevant path on your system.):

 ```